WHAT SHOULD I EXPECT ON MY FIRST VISIT?

 The Church of St. Michael & St. George does not have a dress code.

 HOW DO I GET TO THE CHURCH OF ST. MICHAEL & ST. GEORGE?

 WHERE DO I PARK?

 Parking is available along both Wydown Boulevard and Ellenwood Drive.
 On Sundays, parking is permitted alongside the median on Wydown.
-Valet parking is available at the Ellenwood entrance on Sunday mornings.

 IS THE CHURCH HANDICAP ACCESSIBLE?

 Yes.
 Handicap parking is available on Ellenwood Drive.